atmasphere/mc-coal/docs/source/data_api.rst

   :formparam chat: The chat text.

-  :status 403 Forbidden: The authenticated user has not claimed the player's username.

   :status 201 Created: Successfully queued the chat.
 It will be sent to the agent on the next ping.

+  :status 403 Forbidden: The authenticated user has not claimed the requested player's username.

   **Example request**: